mhwdvs/mhwdvs.github.io/content/posts/git-crypt.md

 description: "git-crypt is a simple tool for encrypting files in a git repository"
 ---

-`git-crypt` is a simple tool for encrypting files in a git repository
+`git-crypt` is a simple tool for encrypting files in a git repository.
+It's good for both text and binary files, and ideal for public repositories, protecting files that are both sensible to source control (ie. that shouldn't be in your `.gitignore`), but contain sensitive info you might not want public.
+My first use case is for my Nix/NixOS/home-manager configuration ([https://github.com/mhwdvs/hm/]()), where I need to add some sensitive configuration details for work, but still want to source control my changes and conveniently access the configuration across multiple machines.

+Let's get started.

-## I don't have a key yet
+## I haven't used git-crypt before and don't have a key yet, or I want a new key for every repository I use `git-crypt` in

 - `git-crypt init`
 - `git-crypt export-key ./git-crypt-key` (will output file `git-crypt-key`, your symmetric key)

-## I already have a key/sharing a key across multiple repositories
+## I already have a key from git-crypt and I want to use it for another repository

 - Commit at least one file to the repository (not one that should be encrypted).
 A good first file may be a `README.md` or `.gitignore`
 - `git-crypt init`